weakish/weakish.github.com/_posts/2016-09-14-javascript.md

 JavaScript's ASI (auto semicolon insertion) is confusing.

-If I prefer to not omit semicolon, I need to take care of semicolon auto inserted with:
+If I prefer to not omit semicolons, I need to take care of semicolon auto inserted with:

 1. `return`
 2. `break`